 Hosted on GitHub Pages — Theme by orderedlist

-If you are a student of Saarland University and have fun with automated program analysis, testing, and debugging, you might want to do a thesis with us.
+If you are a student of Saarland University and have fun with automated program analysis, testing, and debugging, you should do a thesis with us.
 Here are the details on how this works.

-If you want to do a thesis at our group, please send me a letter of motivation and your most recent transcript of records.
+If you want to do a thesis in our group, please send me a letter of motivation and your most recent transcript of records.
+Your motivation letter should also indicate how you satisfy the above requirements.
 I will then set up an appointment with you to discuss possible topics.

 Topics will typically be related to our recent research interests.
-You will do real research, and some students even had a chance to publish and present your work in front of an international audience.
+Have a look at our all-new ERC “Semantics of Software Systems” (S3) project (notably the research proposal) to get some inspiration.
+You will do actual research, and some students even had a chance to publish and present their work in front of an international audience.

 You can suggest topics and express interests of your own.
 Third-party topics, however, are only acceptable as part of an established research cooperation.

-Once we have agreed on a topic, you will be assigned an advisor from my group – a PhD student or PostDoc who you will closely work with.
-She or he will help you define your thesis proposal as part of the seminar.
+Once we have agreed on a topic, you will be assigned an advisor from my group – a Ph.D. student or PostDoc who you will closely work with.
+They will help you define your thesis proposal as part of the seminar.

 In the seminar phase, you are supposed to prepare your thesis.
 The seminar phase comprises the following steps:

-You have to attend the seminar on a regular basis.
+You have to attend the seminar regularly.
 Details will be sent to you by the seminar organization.

-Your advisor will give you literature to read and possibly make you write a prototype or perform some preliminary experiments.
+Your advisor will give you literature to read and make you build a prototype or perform some preliminary experiments.
 This is important to help you understand your topic.
-This is a major part of the seminar which is mostly done in self-study.
+You conduct this significant part of the seminar primarily in self-study.

 You have to write a thesis proposal that describes the goals of your thesis and the steps required to achieve those goals.
 See below.

 Once the proposal is done, you have to give a talk in the seminar.
-Upon successful completion of those steps, you get a certificate (Schein) for the seminar.
+Upon completing those steps, you get a certificate (Schein) for the seminar.
 Congratulations!

 A thesis proposal is usually between 8 to 10 pages long and consists of the following: